 - 58. Mother received her bachelor's degree, with honors, in psychology from the University of Southern California in 1991, her master's degree, with honors, from Pepperdine University in 2005, and received her BCBA in 2007.
 Mother had gone back to school in the 2000s, because of the frustration she had been experiencing with what she considered a lack of qualified vendors to provide intervention services for Claimant.
 The Service Agency had provided a number of vendors Mother had described as incompetent, so Mother decided to gain the education to step in and provide intervention for Claimant. - 59.
 Mother explained her concerns regarding Claimant attending college with no personal assistance services.
-Specifically, Mother explained that, based on her educational background and personal experience with Claimant, any lack of social connectivity at UCLA could result in Claimant becoming depressed, which could cause her to fail in college.
-Mother also noted Claimant could experience time management issues at UCLA that could result in problems for her, because she was used to a system in high school that was very structured, and where she engaged in a number of extracurricular activities during her free time.
-Mother also expressed concern about Claimant engaging in high risk activities such as sex, drugs, and alcohol, as Claimant was around upperclassmen who can negatively influence her.
-Additionally, Mother indicated that if Claimant lacked the perspective to know when she needed help in any given situation, she could fail to seek help or visit professors during office hours.
-Mother also expressed concerns about others taking advantage of or bullying Claimant, and Claimant getting the requisite exercise to help her manage her stress.
-Mother explained that Claimant needed peer mentors to help her address her concerns, and to help her become involved in campus life, remain connected, and avoid isolation.
+Specifically, Mother explained that, based on her educational background and personal experience with Claimant, any lack of social connectivity at UCLA could result in Claimant becoming depressed, which could cause him to fail in college.
+Mother also noted Claimant could experience time management issues at UCLA that could result in problems for him, because he was used to a system in high school that was very structured, and where he engaged in a number of extracurricular activities during his free time.
+Mother also expressed concern about Claimant engaging in high risk activities such as sex, drugs, and alcohol, as Claimant was around upperclassmen who could negatively influence him.
+Additionally, Mother indicated that if Claimant lacked the perspective to know when he needed help in any given situation, he could fail to seek help or visit professors during office hours.
+Mother also expressed concerns about others taking advantage of or bullying Claimant, and Claimant getting the requisite exercise to help him manage his stress.
+Mother explained that Claimant needed peer mentors to help him address his concerns, and to help him become involved in campus life, remain connected, and avoid isolation.